Last modified September 29, 2021

 update organization set-credentials

 Giant Swarm allows you to run clusters in your own cloud provider account/subscription.
-We call this by the catchy term Bring Your Own Cloud (BYOC).
-As a prerequisite, the organizaiton that should own the clusters has to be prepared with cloud provider credentials.
+We refer to this as multi-account functionality.
+As a prerequisite, the organization that should own the clusters has to be prepared with cloud provider credentials.

-Please refer to our detailed guides on how to prepare roles and credentials inside your AWS account or Azure subscription:
+Please refer to our detailed guides on how to prepare roles and credentials in your AWS account or Azure subscription:

-- Prepare an AWS account to run Giant Swarm tenant clusters
+- Prepare an AWS account to run Giant Swarm workload clusters

-- Prepare an Azure subscription to run Giant Swarm tenant clusters
+- Prepare an Azure subscription to run Giant Swarm workload clusters

 gsctl provides this command to store the credentials connected to your organization.
 After doing this, you will want to create a cluster owned by the organization configured that way.